rob-luke/Neuroimaging.jl/docs/src/eeg/examples.md

 which contains an example EEG measurement in the Biosemi data format.

 To read the data the function `read_EEG` is used.
-This returns the data as a `GeneralEEG` type which stores EEG measrements that are not associated with any particular experimental paradigm.
+This returns the data as a `GeneralEEG` type which stores EEG measurements that are not associated with any particular experimental paradigm.

 ```@example fileread